 - Open your Fi App

 - Ensure your pup's Fi collar is connected to your mobile device.
-From your pup's pet card you will see:
+In the Live menu, you will see:

-- Blue circle with your initial: your pup is connected to your mobile device
+- Blue circle with your initial with your dog's location: This means your pup is connected to your mobile device

 - For trouble shooting mobile connectivity see: How to improve Fi App Mobile Connectivity